 Does Boston University School of Medicine require a particular major in order to apply?

-No. We require a bachelors degree minimum from an accredited 4-year US or Canadian college and all of our stated prerequisites completed by the time an applicant would matriculate.
+No. We require a minimum of a bachelors degree from an accredited 4-year US or Canadian college and all of our stated competencies completed by the time an applicant would matriculate.
 Your choice of major is entirely up to you.

 I have more than one MCAT score.
 How does the Committee view multiple MCAT scores?